cerner/terra-graphs/README.md

 </h2>

 This repo consists of two packages:
-1. Carbon-graphs: Vanila JavaScript implementation of the graphing library.
+1. Carbon-graphs: Vanilla JavaScript implementation of the graphing library.
 2. Terra-graphs: React implementation of graphing library.

 <h3 id="versioning">